geoawd/py-to-player/README.md

 Identify the audio sinks using
 - pacmd list-sinks

-As the defauly config proved unreliable, I have a shell script that launches on boot via the cron tab (sudo crontab -e)
+As the default config proved unreliable, I have a shell script that launches on boot via the cron tab (sudo crontab -e)

 @reboot sh /launch.sh